Women's World Chess Championship 2015: Qualification paths

-Nationalities in the field

-Russia sent the most players with ten, one more than China.

-Note that 26 of the players came from countries which were former Soviet republics.

 Schedule and prize money

 Two days per match were followed by possible tie-breaks on the next day if the match was tied.
 The only rest day was 1 April the day after the semi-finals.

 The total prize-money was 450,000 US dollars, the same as in 2010 and 2012.

 Results

 Final match

 The final was the only match of the tournament which consisted of four classical games (from 2 to 5 April 2015), played on consecutive days with a rest-day between the semi-final tie-breaks and match 1.
 Eventual tie-breaks, if needed, were scheduled to play on 6 April 2015, in the same manner as the whole tournament: two rapid games (25+10), i.e. 25 minutes for the whole game plus 10 seconds increment, the two rapid games (10+10), two blitz games (5+3) and an armageddon decider.

 Pogonina had the white pieces in the first game.
 Before the final they had met only once, in the 2007 European Individual Chess Championship, which ended in a draw.

 In the final game 4, white pieces belonged to Muzychuk, who opened the game with her favorite 1.е4.
 Pogonina responded with her favorite 1...е5.
 In the Scotch Four Knights Game she tried to avoid the main variations by putting the bishop to b4 via c5.
 The idea allowed Black to duck the home preparation of Muzychuk.
 White, however, achieved a spatial advantage and overall more favorable game after the opening.
 Later White decided to advance kingside pawns, weakening own king.
 The Black also had pawn weaknesses and a sharp and dynamically balanced position emerged.
 On the move 41 Muzychuk carried out a simplifying combination, transposing to an endgame with two strong passed pawns against a knight.
 Pogonina was left with no winning chances, and the game ended in a draw on the move 56 after the move repetition.